akhtarshahnawaz/multiprocesspandas/README.md

 Importing the applyparallel module will add ***apply_parallel()*** method to DataFrame, Series and DataFrameGroupBy, which will allow you to run operation on multiple cores.

 ## Installation
-The source code is currently hosted on GitHub at: [https://github.com/akhtarshahnawaz/multiprocesspandas](https://github.com/akhtarshahnawaz/multiprocesspandas).
 The package can be pulled from GitHub or can be installed from PyPi directly.

 To install using pip
 ```python